Kraysent/CV/README.md

 make long
 ```

-You can also simply download compiled files from "Releases" pages of this repo.
+You can also simply download compiled files from "Releases" page of this repo.